 - A copy of the Action Plan is displayed on your Eco-Board.

-- We have introduced decorated bins in the Woolbrook Road playground for everyone to sort out their rubbish from their lunches.
-We have two large food bins (for biodegradable food waste only), a card & paper bin, a tetrapack drinks carton bin, a recyclable plastic bin, a tin foil bin, and a bin for non-recyclable stuff;
+- We have introduced separated bins in the Woolbrook Road playground for everyone to sort out their rubbish from their lunches.
+We have two large food bins (for biodegradable food waste only), a card & paper bin, a crisp packet bin, a recyclable plastic bin, a tin foil bin, and a bin for non-recyclable stuff;

-- We have agreed with Mrs Fegan that no more single use plastic bottles should be in school by January 2019.
+- We have agreed with Mrs Fegan that no more single use plastic bottles should be in school.
 We also ask that all packed lunches come to school in lunch boxes, not plastic bags;

 - We have introduced recycling bins into classrooms;